Skip to main content

 ExpiryOptional at mint time (1–365 days).
 Expired tokens behave like revoked.

 Annie works out of the box with sensible defaults.
-All settings can be overridden via ~/.annie/config.yaml or ANNIE_ prefixed environment variables:
+Override settings via ~/.annie/config.yaml or ANNIE_ prefixed environment variables:

 annie config set <key> <value>